 Similarly, it states that a voltage will be produced across an electrical conductor in a changing magnetic field.

 With a conductive diaphragm and an applied audio signal, the planar magnetic driver produces a varying magnetic field around the diaphragm.
 This magnetic field interacts with permanent magnets in the driver structure to cause diaphragm movement and, therefore, sound waves.

 How Do Planar Magnetic Headphone Drivers Work As Transducers?

 Now that we know the purpose of headphone drivers and the basics of the electromagnetic working principle, we can dive into how planar magnetic headphones work.

-It’s important to note that the determining factor of planar magnetic headphones is the driver.
-Planar magnetic headphones can be designed as headphones or earphones; closed-back or open-back; circumaural (over-ear) or supra-aural (over-ear), and with any other form factor.
+It's important to note that the determining factor of planar magnetic headphones is the driver.
+Planar magnetic headphones can be designed as headphones or earphones; closed-back or open-back; circumaural (over-ear) or supra-aural (over-ear); and any other form factor.

 I'll repeat that it is the planar magnetic driver type that makes “planar magnetic” headphones.